-- We may be prevented from operating our manufacturing facilities, reference laboratories, or other workplaces due to the illness of our employees, regulations, and employee inability or reluctance to appear for work or travel to our facilities, and if most of our employees are required to work remotely for an extended period, their productivity may be negatively impacted, and we may not be able to maintain the necessary information technology infrastructure to adequately support our employees working remotely. - The operations of our customers may be disrupted thereby increasing the likelihood that our customers may attempt to delay or cancel orders, may reduce orders for our products and services in the future or may cease to operate as going concerns. - We may have difficulty collecting accounts receivable due from our customers. - We may have an increased risk of inventory that may expire. - The operations of our suppliers may be disrupted or may not operate effectively or efficiently thereby negatively impacting our ability to purchase supplies for our business at historical prices and in sufficient amounts. - We may not be able to manage our business effectively due to key employees becoming ill, working from home inefficiently, or being unable to travel to our customers' facilities. - We may incur significant employee health care costs under our self-insurance programs. - We may need to raise additional capital by incurring indebtedness or issuing equity securities, and our ability to do so may be negatively impacted by, among other things, negative covenants in our existing debt instruments and adverse changes in credit or equity markets, and the cost of funding and terms may not be favorable to us. - We may not be able to generate sufficient levels of earnings to satisfy the applicable affirmative, negative and financial covenants in our Credit Facility and senior notes, which could result in an event of default and acceleration of our obligations under these agreements, requiring us to seek additional financing or restructure existing debt on unfavorable terms. - Legislative and regulatory action in response to the COVID-19 pandemic in the jurisdictions in which we conduct business could negatively affect our effective tax rate.
-Such legislative and regulatory action may also impact our customers' effective tax rates, which could adversely affect our results of operation and financial condition. - The market price of our common stock may drop significantly or remain volatile.

-• The goodwill on our balance sheet may be adjusted downward if we determine that the carrying value of the asset is in excess of the fair value.
-We are required to perform an annual impairment review of goodwill and indefinite lived assets, which we last performed in the fourth quarter of fiscal 2019.
+- We may be prevented from operating our manufacturing facilities, reference laboratories, or other workplaces due to the illness of our employees, regulations, and employee inability or reluctance to appear for work or travel to our facilities, and if most of our employees are required to work remotely for an extended period, their productivity may be negatively impacted, and we may not be able to maintain the necessary information technology infrastructure to adequately support our employees working remotely. - The operations of our customers may be disrupted thereby increasing the likelihood that our customers may attempt to delay or cancel orders, may reduce orders for our products and services in the future or may cease to operate as going concerns. - We may experience a heightened risk of cybersecurity attacks due to governmental mandates implemented to control the spread of COVID-19, which has resulted in a greater number of our employees working remotely.
+There is no guarantee that the data security and privacy safeguards we have in place will be completely effective or that we will not encounter some increased risk of vulnerability or attacks associated with additional individuals accessing our data and systems remotely.
+In addition, security industry experts and government officials have warned about the risks of hackers and cybersecurity attacks targeting U.S. organizations conducting COVID-19 related research, such as IDEXX. - We may have difficulty collecting accounts receivable due from our customers. - The operations of our suppliers may be disrupted or may not operate effectively or efficiently thereby negatively impacting our ability to purchase supplies for our business at historical prices and in sufficient amounts. - We may not be able to manage our business effectively due to key employees becoming ill, working from home inefficiently, or being unable to travel to our customers' facilities. - We may incur significant employee health care costs under our self-insurance programs. - Legislative and regulatory action in response to the COVID-19 pandemic in the jurisdictions in which we conduct business could negatively affect our effective tax rate.
+Such legislative and regulatory action may also impact our customers' effective tax rates, which could adversely affect our results of operation and financial condition. - The goodwill on our balance sheet may be adjusted downward if we determine that the carrying value of the asset is in excess of the fair value.
+We are required to perform an annual impairment review of goodwill and indefinite-lived assets, which we last performed in the fourth quarter of fiscal 2019.
 We are also required to perform an interim impairment review of goodwill if an event occurs or circumstances change that would indicate that a goodwill impairment more likely than not exists.
 Any sustained decline in our stock price is an example of such an event or circumstance, as well as certain other macroeconomic factors that may result from the COVID-19 pandemic.
 If the market price of our common stock were to experience a sustained decline, we may be required to perform an interim impairment review of our goodwill and potentially record an impairment charge.